 Tim LaHaye, ultra-conservative evangelist and co-author of the successful Rapture-inspired “Left Behind” series called Camping a fraud.
 Jason Wallace, a writer for the website Jesus-is-savior.com, wrote: “Harold Camping…is a false prophet!”
 Also, he called him a Jehovah Witness and listed 29 fallacies in Camping’s Biblical teaching.

-His biggest critics, according to the Washington Post, may be his own family.
-His six children, 29 grandchildren and 38 great-grandchildren reportedly think his theories a were a sham.
+His biggest critics, according to the Washington Post may be his own family.
+His six children, 29 grandchildren, and 38 great-grandchildren reportedly think his theories were a sham.
 His wife, however, supported and stood beside him.

 Final Prediction and the Aftermath

 October 21st came and went.
 This time, there was an end, but it was the type Camping didn’t anticipate.
 His congregation decreased.
 According to reports from the South African online news publication, News24, his congregation was down to “about 25 adults.”

 The failed events started the ridicule.
 Time Magazine editors listed the May 2011 prediction as one of its “Top 10 Failed Predictions.”

 Also, a month after the first failed prediction, he was “awarded” the infamous Ig Nobel Prize for “teaching the world to be careful when making mathematical assumptions and calculations.”
 Eventually, the negative publicity forced him to go into seclusion.

 Since then, there has been many self-described prophets out there predicting the end of the world and getting the type of publicity Camping received and adored.

 The downfall continued: